This post was updated Friday, Aug. 10, 2018.

 - After the mass shooting at Pulse nightclub in June 2016, the Internal Revenue Service had to issue a consumer alert about possible fake charity scams emerging in connection with that tragedy.

 So I'm adding my preemptive warning now.
-Be extra careful about giving if you're approached by an unknown person or group ostensibly seeking help for Hurricane Harvey victims.
+Be extra careful about giving if you're approached by an unknown person or group ostensibly seeking help for disaster victims.

 - Be wary of offers from all sources: Fake charity schemes, in which con artists impersonate charities to get money or private information from well-intentioned individuals, can show up as telephone, social media, email or in-person solicitations.